schil227/FantasticAdventuresOfDizzyFair/README.md

   <img src="images/FAoDizzy-title.png" alt="Title"/>
 </p>

 The Fantastic Adventures of Dizzy: Fair Edition is a patch which I created for the NES game The Fantastic Adventures of Dizzy (FAoD).
 The patch includes several (relatively) simple changes to make the game significantly less tedious.
-It also fixes a few bug (one of which is especially heinous).
+It also fixes a few bugs.
 With this patch, what was once a nearly impossible game becomes a fun, novel experience which ranks among other classic NES titles.

 Change Summary:
  * Dizzy has better temporary invincibility after taking damage (i-frames).